PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/errors.md

 }
 ```

-✔️ To fix the previous example, check that no other interaction is in progress before invoking `loginPopup`:
+To fix the previous snippet, check that no other interaction is in progress before invoking `loginPopup`:

 ```javascript
 import { useMsal, useIsAuthenticated } from "@azure/msal-react";